Discord4J/Discord4J/docs/FAQ.md

 ### How to make a music bot?

 The best way to do this is to use [Lavaplayer](https://github.com/sedmelluq/lavaplayer).
 An example is on the github of how to use it.
-Or you can look at the wiki page [here.](http://discord4j.readthedocs.io/en/latest/Playing-audio/)
+There is also an example bot (made by decyg) that has it [here](https://github.com/decyg/d4jexamplebot) or you can look at the wiki page [here.](http://discord4j.readthedocs.io/en/latest/Playing-audio/)